awave1/lecture-notes/grst205/lec10.md

 ### Athenian Drama: Theaters and Staging

-Dramatic contests held during festivals for the god Dionysus.
+Dramatic contests held during festivals for the god Dionysus, shows that they are in a religous mindset.
 All performers were men in costumes.
 Actors (speaking parts) and _chorus_ - dancers, singers.
-Eloquent poetry, strong emotions.
+Eloquent poetry, strong emotions and made spectacular musical masks
+-

 ![03.png](grst205/img/lec10/03.png)